w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 Polkadot and Avalanche both have an architecture that allows for application-specific blockchains to be designed and connected to a primary network.
-In Polkadot, the primary network is the relay chain and Avalanche does this with 3 main chains - the P-chain, X-chain, and C-chain.
-Similar to how Polkadot has its Parachains that connect to the relay chain, Avalanche has what’s called [subnets](https://docs.avax.network/subnets).
+In Polkadot, the primary network is the relay chain and Avalanche does this with 3 main chains - the P-chain, X-chain, and C-chain (which collectively is known as the "Primary Chain").
+Similar to how
+Polkadot has parachains/rollups that connect to the relay chain, Avalanche has what’s called [subnets](https://docs.avax.network/subnets).
 Similar to Polkadot, Avalanche also uses a PoS mechanism for achieving consensus.
 The validators stake their AVAX tokens in order to participate in the PoS system and secure the network.